natcap/invest.users-guide/source/sediment_retention.rst

  *I30:* maximum intensity of rain in 30 minutes expressed in cm per hour.

  In the United States, national maps of the erosivity index can be found through the United States Department of Agriculture (USDA) and Environmental Protection Agency (EPA) websites.
 The USDA published a loss handbook (http://www.epa.gov/npdes/pubs/ruslech2.pdf ) that contains a hard copy map of the erosivity index for each region.
 Using these maps requires creating a new line feature class in GIS and converting to raster.
 Please note that conversion of units is also required (multiply by 17.02).
-We provide a raster version of this map on the InVEST support site http://invest.ecoinformatics.org/shared.
 The EPA has created a digital map that is available at http://www.epa.gov/esd/land-sci/emap_west_browser/pages/wemap_mm_sl_rusle_r_qt.htm .
 The map is in a shapefile format that needs to be converted to raster, along with an adjustment in units.

 3. **Soil erodibility (K)**